initc3/ic3-website/content/events/Camps/Blockchain-Camp2024.md

 Both tracks require pre-registration.
 Please use the <strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSc8PlAwTPSK3a1vfe89jR2SFvoMkpoIZW0ZnwCTJDotsK1Wcg/viewform">registration form</a></strong>.
 Those who register will receive additional details by email before the event.

 Please check previous camp editions for details <a href="https://www.initc3.org/events/2023-06-12-ic3-blockchain-camp-2023">2023</a>, <a href="https://www.initc3.org/events/2022-08-01-ic3-blockchain-camp-2022">2022</a>, <a href="https://www.initc3.org/events/2021-07-25-ic3-blockchain-summer-camp">2021</a>.

-### ACCOMMODATIONS

-IC3 will organize a negociated room block at a hotel in the proximity of the Cornell Tech campus and Oana Gherman, IC3 Sr. Administrative Assistant (<a href="mailto:og64@cornell.edu">oana.gherman@cornell.edu</a>) will centrally book rooms for anyone who chooses to be part of the room block.
-If you say yes to being included, please do not book a room for yourself.
-(You will then have two rooms.)
-Reach out to her if you have questions or need more information.
-The hotel reservation within the room block deadline is <strong>May 10, 2024</strong>.

-> **Important Note:** <br>
-> Students are expected to share accommodations with other students attending the Camp.
-If you need assistance finding other students who are attending, please don't hesitate to reach out to Oana or mention it when submitting your registration.

-### CAMP SCHEDULE

-Coming soon!

 <div class="ui center aligned basic segment">